Hiking is a welcome escape and distraction for my family, and these three fall hikes are a great way to experience the natural beauty of this area.

-We walked past the red barn and the fenced-off farm to enter the park.
+We walked past the red barn and the farm to enter the park.
 Bathrooms and washrooms were available near the front of the park.
 Walking up the paved path, we were immediately covered by a canopy of tall trees.
 We veered off the path onto the first trail, one of five different trail loops ranging from .03 to 0.5 miles.
 We spent the whole afternoon and hiked three of the five loops.

 A little hail doesn’t stop us!